 Because they tend to be at the lower-end of a company's TV offerings, or off-brands, CCFL LCDs are the cheapest TVs you can buy.

 The cheapest "doorbuster" TVs will almost always be CCFL TVs.
 Plasmas tend to have the best size/price ratio.
 In some cases, plasmas can cost half as much on a per-screen-inch basis than big LED LCDs.

 Multiple studies by a variety of sources have found flat panel TVs to be extremely reliable.
 Internet forums are always populated by the angry, so invariably you're going to read more "well mine broke!" posts than "I've had mine for 5 years and it's great."
 Check out How long do TVs last? for more info.

 Gotcha!
 All TVs can burn in.
-It's unlike you'll abuse them enough for this to happen (think airport arrival/departure displays).
-Plasmas can have image persistence, which has the outward appearance of burn-in, but isn't permanent.
+It's unlikely you'll abuse them enough for this to happen (think airport arrival/departure displays).
+Both LCDs and Plasmas can have image persistence, which has the outward appearance of burn-in, but isn't permanent.
+Plasmas are more likely to exhibit it.
 For more on this, check out my article Is plasma burn-in a problem?

 The short version?
 You're going to notice image persistence long before it will become a problem.

 Plasma can have issues in this regard as well, though they're far less frequent or noticeable.
 Edge-lit LED LCDs are the worst offenders, though cheap CCFL LCDs and backlit LED LCDs have their own issues.
 In many cases, the uniformity can vary per sample.
 So your TV might be fine, but your brother-in-law hates the one he bought of the same model.
 I linked to it before, but LED LCD backlights explained it's worth checking out for more on this too.